Oussama1403/Encipherr-CLI/README.md

 <b>The plan is to make a Command Line Interface (CLI) version of <a href="https://Encipherr.pythonanywhere.com/" target="_blank">Encipherr</a> for the offline usage.</b>

+## Why the need of a CLI version ?
+- Offline access
+- your data will be processed locally which means more security.
+- lightweight,no need for a browser.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.